NirmanPatel036/opencv-basics-to-advanced/README.md

 - Face recognition library contributors
 - Computer vision research community
 - All contributors to this repository

-## 📞 Contact

-If you have any questions or suggestions, feel free to:
-- Open an issue on GitHub
-- Contact me at [your-email@example.com]
-- Connect on LinkedIn: [Your LinkedIn Profile]

----

 ⭐ If you found this repository helpful, please give it a star!